-These are applications filed without claiming the priority of another previous filing and are counted in the year they are filed.
+These are applications filed without claiming the priority46 of another previous filing and are counted in the year they are filed.
 They are usually made in the home country or region.
 All other applications are subsequent filings, usually made within one year of the first filings.
-In the absence of a complete set of available statistics on first filings, it is assumed in this report that domestic national filings are equivalent to first filings and that PCT filings are subsequent filings.
-Currently, USPTO first filing data, unless otherwise noted, also include a substantial proportion of applications that are continuations of applications previously filed at the USPTO.
+In the absence of a complete set of available statistics on first filings, it is assumed in this report that domestic national filings are equivalent to first filings47 and that PCT filings are subsequent filings.
+Currently, USPTO first filing data, unless otherwise noted, also include a substantial proportion of applications

+45 For the USPTO, this is by the residence of the first-named inventor; For the EPO, the JPO, the KIPO, and the CNIPA, this is by the residence of the first-named applicant.

+46 See the Article 4A to 4D of the Paris Convention at the WIPO web site; www.wipo.int/treaties/en/ip/paris/ that are continuations of applications previously filed at the USPTO.
 See also APPLICATIONS, COUNTING OF.

-&lt;sup>46 For the USPTO, this is by the residence of the first-named inventor; For the EPO, the JPO, the KIPO, and the SIPO, this is by the residence of the first-named applicant.

-&lt;sup>47 See the Article 4A to 4D of the Paris Convention at the WIPO web site; http://www.wipo.int/treaties/en/ip/paris/.

-&lt;sup>48 The data source used for patent families allows a precise count of first filings.
+47 The data source used for patent families allows a precise count of first filings.
 Except in the sections on patent families, an approximation of the number of first filings in the EPC Bloc is made by adding first filings at the EPO to aggregated domestic national applications in the EPC contracting states.